venom-blockchain/venom-blockchain.github.io/docs/start/learn/architecture.md

 Based on masterchain security, a workchain may have its own state transition function, virtual machine, cryptographic primitives, transaction or block structures, and native cryptocurrencies.

 In this respect, the Venom Blockchain is heterogeneous.
-For example one of the workchains can implement ZK rollups and another can be created as a DeFi hub based on EVM, each one runs in the Venom environment and is secure by its consensus of masterchain validators.
+For example, one of the workchains can implement the NFT gaming network, and another can be created as a DeFi hub based on EVM.
+Each one runs in the Venom environment and is secure by its consensus of masterchain validators.

 ### Shardchain